 In terms of weight, the B98 is slightly heavier with a strung weight of 320g compared to a strung weight of 306g for the B104.

 Both rackets have a swing weight of 317g and a similar headlight balance so both will be relatively easy to swing.

 |Braided Graphite||Composition:||Braided Graphite|

 |Green and Black||Colors:||Green and Black|

 |16 Mains / 19 Crosses||String Pattern:||16 Mains / 19 Crosses|

 |Check Price on Amazon!||Price:||Check Price on Amazon!|

 If you are still undecided on which of these two rackets will suit your game, I have listed some recommendations based on different player types and skill levels below.

-I really wouldn’t recommend either of these two rackets to a beginner but if you really wanted one of these rackets then the Blade 104 would be the more appropriate racket for beginners as its bigger head size and lower strung weight will make it easier for beginners to hit with.
+I really wouldn’t recommend either of these two rackets to a beginner but if you really wanted one of these rackets then the B104 would be the more appropriate racket for beginners as its bigger head size and lower strung weight will make it easier for beginners to hit with.

 Intermediate Tennis Players